Written by Rebekah McNeff, Digital Marketing Assistant

-Pursuing a job transportation is not always the first thing people think of when deciding what career path they want to take.
-But we know that a career in transportation can be incredibly rewarding, lucrative, and exciting.
-Here are our top eight reasons why you...
+Deciding you want a job in the transportation industry is not usually the first thing people think of when weighing their potential career paths.
+But a career in transportation can be rewarding and exciting.
+Here are our top eight reasons why you should consider a...

 Written by Jade Cave, Assistant Transportation Safety Manager As the weather warms up, our time outdoors tends to go up as well.
 Mowing lawns, planting gardens, and exercising outdoors are all part of our summertime activities.
 It also means days at the pool, family...

 Dot Transportation Wins Private Fleet of the Year Award From FleetOwner Dot Transportation, Inc. (DTI) was honored by FleetOwner this summer by winning the 2021 FleetOwner Private Fleet of the Year award.
 “FleetOwner editors select winners of the annual award based on...